Mold your development experience

 A single environment.
 Many applications

 Glamorous Toolkit offers a uniform environment made out of visual and interactive operators that can be combined inexpensively in many ways.
-Here are some examples.

 Explaining a domain object through examples and custom views.